 Oops, sorry this information is restricted from your IP address.

-That means the site has been set to block some IP addresses from specific geographical locations.
-Few private firms can restrict access to their content from certain IP addresses to curb copyright infringements
+That means the site has been set to block IP addresses from specific geographical locations.
+Private firms can restrict access to their content from certain IP addresses to curb copyright infringements

-Another reason for hiding your IP and the reason I love is to avoid misuse of personal information or when I want to browse privately.
-Yes, sometimes, I love the freedom that comes with browsing without any server spying on me to get my personal information.
+Another reason for hiding your IP (and the reason I love is to do so) is to avoid misuse of personal information or when you want to browse privately online.

-Now let’s go over to our main interest, which is to hide the IP address.
+Now let’s go over to our main interest, which is the ways to hide the IP address.

 There are several ways to protect your IP address.
-You can either use a VPN software (of course you have to pay for this) or use other free methods I’m going to show you here:
+You can either use a VPN software (you have to pay for this if you fancy quality experience) or use other free methods, I am going to show you all here: